 Take a trip back in time and dine at historic Vaucluse House.
 The sandstone mansion was built in the 1830s and is set in 10 hectares of picture perfect gardens stretching down to the harbour.
 The high tea features a delicious array of savoury tarts and sandwiches, fresh scones, and sweets that include a sugar-covered donut and delicate fairy-floss.
 After your tea, wander through the building or meet the farm animals out the back.
 There is plenty of space to roam in solitude and enjoy the serenity.
 Bookings essential.

 Get more info on high tea at Vaucluse House Tea Rooms.

 Park Hyatt Sydney

 Located on the waterfront and delivering a perfect view of Sydney Harbour, high tea at the Park Hyatt is the popular location for a groups such as a bridal showers.
-The high tea features finger sandwiches, warm scones with jam and cream, and mini cakes, tartlets and macarons.
+The high tea features finger sandwiches and quiche, warm scones with jam and cream, and mini cakes, tartlets and macarons.
 For larger groups, a private room is available.

 Park Hyatt Sydney, 7 Hickson Road The Rocks Sydney